RahmadinaIkaP/FilMax/README.md

 # FilMax
 Made with:
--firebase auth and firestore
+\n-firebase auth and firestore
--Tmdb Api
+\n-Tmdb Api